babonet13/HostYourNode/HowTo/3_DefineDockerfiles/readme.md

 Description (What ?) :
 --
+A Dockerfile could be see as kind of "recipe" for building a target image from a source image ...
 We will describe the generic process of defining a Dockerfile by using a very simple example of bitcoind installed for Ubuntu-based package.
 __Needed tool__ : A text editor (e.g. vi, nano, ...).
 __Process__ :